“Our ultimate objective in learning about anything is to try to create and develop a more just society than we have seen.” -Yuri Kochiyama

 Science, democracy, and the wellbeing of our communities are inextricably intertwined.
-As scientists, CBS students and graduates hold both a unique ability to understand scientific information, and the responsibility to understand the real-world implications of science.
-Through the Democracy Project, CBS strives to provide students with resources to act and engage at the intersection of these two spaces.
-This knowledge should be utilized to inform and influence policies, program funding, and approaches to solving problems impacting our communities.
+As scientists, CBS students and graduates hold both a unique ability to understand scientific information, and the responsibility to understand the real-world implications of science Through community engagement programming, CBS strives to provide students with resources and opportunities to act and engage at the intersection of these two spaces.
+This knowledge should be utilized to serve and solve problems impacting our communities.

 Case Study Competition

 Expand your collaborative-leadership and problem-solving skills, gain experience presenting scientific findings, and think about meeting the needs of communities with science through the CBS Case Study Competition.